Preon1/multislider/README.md

 - Data should be gathered from input[type="number']
 - Supports unlimited instances
 - No initiation or coding needed
+- Utilize native html inputs

+### Drawbacks
+- Firefox limited support (still fully usable)
+- Requeres JQuery, but it can be fixed

 ## Demo
 Download the package and open index.html